-Philanthropy in the Southwest doesn't have the same deep historic roots as giving in other regions; much of the wealth in this region was created over the past few decades.
+Philanthropy in the Southwest doesn't have the same deep historic roots as giving elsewhere; much of the wealth in this region was created over the past few decades.
 But make no mistake: There is a large and robust philanthropic community here, and an enormous amount of charitable money flowing into the nonprofit sector.
-We're focusing our attention on Texas, Oklahoma, New Mexico, and Arizona, and looking at both the individuals and foundations driving grantmaking in this diverse region.

 This funder focuses grantmaking on the state of New Mexico and awards grants to local arts and culture, education, and environment nonprofits.